anirudhashastri/AIHCI-API/README.md

 ### Instructions

 - Open and run the `GroqAPI.ipynb` notebook in Jupyter to execute each cell step-by-step.
+This is the basic implementation of plugging in the API with a few options for proppts you can select from.
 - When you reach the final cell, the API will generate a response to your input prompt.
 - The response will display in the console and be read aloud by the TTS system.

+- Following this run `GroqAPInteractive.ipynb` this is an interactive voice based code.
+- On running all the cells it will give you a set of options of microphones from your local system.
+Choose any known microphone (incase 1st choice doest work try a few other options).
+- Speak to the system and it will answer your questions.

 ---